Wednesday, August 21, 2019

 My sweet Hazel Grace,

 A friend of mine handed me down a bag of girl clothes a few months before you were born.
-As I sat on my bedroom floor and sifted through them I dreamed about how special it would be to have a little girl.
+As I sat on my bedroom floor and sifted through them, I dreamed about how special it would be to have a little girl.
 There were two pairs of workout shorts in size 2T that I was particularly drawn to.
-I imagined you walking around in them with guarded hope, knowing another little boy would also be incredible gift.
+I imagined you walking around in them with guarded hope, knowing another little boy would also be an incredible gift.
 Two years later we celebrated your birthday and you donned the shorts the same week.
-Watching you tootle around in them brought me back to that moment and the cautious optimism of having a girl that surrounded those nine months of waiting to know who you were.
+Watching you toddle around in them brought me back to that moment and the cautious optimism of having a girl that surrounded those nine months of waiting to know who you were.
 A birthday will never pass where I don't fondly remember scooping you up and sobbing for hours as dawn broke on that warm July day in 2017.
 You are forever a dream come true.

-You've gained a lot of independence in the last year and I often find myself watching you and thinking "should a two year old be doing that?"
+You've gained a lot of independence in the last year, and I often find myself watching you and thinking, "Should a two-year-old be doing that?"
 You have been a challenging toddler and kept me on my toes.
 You scale the tallest equipment at the playground and jump on the top bunk bed.
-Your favorite song is "baby shark" and you ask Alexa to play it frequently.
+Your favorite song is "Baby Shark" and you ask Alexa to play it frequently.

 You've got light and fire behind your hazel brown eyes.
-I love the two year old you and learning more about who God made you to be.
-I know you'll use your strong will to change the world and I'm here to love and support you in all your pursuits.
+I love the two-year-old you and learning more about who God made you to be.
+I know you'll use your strong will to change the world, and I'm here to love and support you in all your pursuits.
 You fill our home with joy and I feel gratitude that you're mine every single day.

 xoxo,